 The line item formula for Code to use = Code&”_”.

 The final step is to replace the formula in the ultimate target with a reference to this intermediate line item.

 The following chart shows the improvement in calculation time for the various options discussed above.
 All of the line items are within the original target module.

 As you can see, the Code Suffix line item is significantly more efficient than joining the three strings together in the target module.
-This approach does not materially add to the cell count of a mode but as illustrated, has a huge beneficial affect on model performance.
+This approach does not materially add to the cell count of a mode but as illustrated, has a hugely beneficial effect on model performance.